google/styleguide/README.md

 With few exceptions, these style guides are copies of Google's internal style guides to assist developers working on Google owned and originated open source projects.
-Changes to the style guides are made to the internal style guides first and eventually copied into the versions found here.
+Changes to the style guides are made to the internal style guides first and eventually copied into the versions found here. **External contributions are not accepted.**
 Pull requests are regularly closed without comment.
 Issues that raise questions, justify changes on technical merits, or point out obvious mistakes may get some engagement and could in theory lead to changes,